lycoding27/7200teamwork-pubg-ranking-prediction/README.md

 # 7200teamwork-pubg-ranking-prediction-team8
-This project is designed as the final project of Northeastern University COE-CSYE7200 , taught by Prof. Robin Hillyard.
+This project is designed as the final project of CSYE7200 in Northeastern University, taught by Prof.Robin Hillyard.

 ### Team members
 *Yimu Liu, Ziyang Wei*

 ### Abstract
 Our goal is to create a model which predicts players' finishing placement based on their final stats, on a scale from 1 (first place) to 0 (last place).
 We preprocessed the data and train 4 different models(Decision Tree, LinearRegresstion, Randomforest and GTR) with 22 features(Kills, boosts, etc).
-Our program can automatically select the best model base on r2 and rmse.
-The users can input the information and then predict the rank(winPlacePerc).
+Our program can automatically select the best model based on r2 and rmse.
+The users can input the information and then predict the ranking(winPlacePerc) of players.
 ### Started
 Clone or download the repository to local.